 Common causes of inactive or poorly functioning glute muscles

 When we sit for long periods of time, the muscles in our lower bodies simply switch off and become inactive.
-At the same time, we also adopt terrible postural positions which pushes our spine and connective tissues out of shape.
-The result is compromised body function, inactive muscles and overly strained ligaments and tendons.
+At the same time, we also adopt terrible postural positions that pushes our spine and connective tissues out of shape.
+The result is compromised body function, inactive muscles, and overly strained ligaments and tendons.

 - Lower body injury